virtool/virtool-website/content/docs/manual/tut_subtraction/index.md

 ![Creation Dialog](create.png)

-Enter a unique name and an optional nickname, select the FASTA file, **Start** to start the job.
+Enter a unique name and an optional nickname, select the FASTA file, and click **Start** to start the job.

 ![Filled Creation Dialog](create_filled.png)